Acid-Blockers – Getting Off

 Some folks find a way out by downgrading to a less potent drug for example from a proton pump inhibitor which blocks acid 24 hours a day to the older shorter acting variety, an H2 blocker (Axid®, Pepcid®, Tagamet®, Zantac®).
 It can then be phased out as suggested in A. After a couple of weeks, downgrade again to an acid neutralizer like Tums that you only use when you experience distress.

 At that point you should be able to use natural remedies for what by then should be only an occasional problem.
 These time frames are imprecise because everyone is different and must find their own way along the process.
+I cover a number of natural choices in my book Natural Alternatives to Nexium.
+Depending on the cause of the acid reflux, those can include apple cider vinegar, probiotics (Dr. Ohhira’s Probiotics chewed gives fast relief), papaya enzymes and even chewing almonds.
+A remedy that was not on the market when the book was written is Garligest.

 Copyright 2014 by Martie Whittekin, CCN